kubernetes/release/README.md

 ## Typical Workflows

-Stage an official (patch) release on your local disk:
+Stage a (mock) official patch release on your local disk:
 ```
 # add --build-at-head to force a build, otherwise rely on find_green_build
 # in-line to find a build candidate
 $ anago release-1.8 --stage
 ```

-Release previously staged official (patch) release from your local disk:
+Release previously (mock) staged official patch release from your local disk:
 ```
 # $buildversion will come from the output at the end of the above --stage run
 # as will this command-line in its entirety